 Note: You don’t need to follow all the in-between HTML tags and include them in your selector.
 You can skip them all, even if the element you want to style is far from the unique page selector.

 Of course, you can use the full CSS path selector if you need a more specific selector.
-But this is quite overwhelming and won’t be necessary in most cases.
+But this is quite overwhelming and unnecessary in most cases.

 As an example, this is a much specific selector for styling the same logo element we’ve seen before: